Causal Emotion Recognition in Conversation: Context Saturation and Discourse-Marker Evidence: Conclusion

 \section{Conclusion}

-We presented a systematic analysis of emotion recognition in conversation, addressing two gaps in the literature: understanding which architectural choices matter for recognition, and identifying linguistic patterns that could inform generation.
+We presented a systematic analysis of emotion recognition in conversation (ERC) that targets two gaps in the literature: (i) clarifying which modeling choices materially affect recognition under a strictly causal (past-only) setting, and (ii) identifying interpretable discourse-level patterns that connect recognition findings to the linguistic structure of conversational discourse.